MP for Didcot and Wantage

 Liberal Democrat Spokesperson (Transport)

-Olly Glover is the Liberal Democrat MP for Didcot and Wantage, elected in 2024.
-He serves as the Liberal Democrat Spokesperson for Transport and sits on the Transport Committee, with previous committee work on the Railways Bill and the Planning and Infrastructure Bill.
+Olly Glover is a Liberal Democrat MP for Didcot and Wantage, elected in 2024.
+He is the party’s Transport Spokesperson (opposition since October 2025) and serves on the Transport Committee, with prior involvement on committees for the Railways Bill and the Planning and Infrastructure Bill in 2025–2026.
+His parliamentary focus has centred on transport and infrastructure policy.

 Generated 21 February 2026